davekinkead/big-data-and-democracy/alt_draft_dk.md

 ## Big Data and Democracy

-  - The internet has made democracy fragile
+(In which we show how the internet has made democracy fragile)

   - the net decouples reach and discrimination
-  - we can now